Antonieta Eudela: Impeachment of Sara Duterte

+Flood control projects

 In September 2025, Eudela was among the members of the House named by construction contractors Pacifico and Sarah Discaya in a Senate Blue Ribbon Committee hearing on alleged kickbacks from government flood-control projects.

-The Discayas alleged that Eudela and her husband, Tungawan Mayor Lito Aninon, received as much as 25% in commissions from contracts coursed through their district.
+The Discayas alleged that Eudela and her husband, Tungawan Mayor Lito Aniñon, received as much as 25% in commissions from contracts coursed through their district.
 As of the latest reports, Eudela has not issued an official statement regarding these allegations.